 Any of these commentaries will help guide you through the main ideas, themes and exegetical

-arguments in the book of Luke.
+arguments in the book of Colossians.
 There are more academic and more pastoral options available.

 Pick whichever you’d like!